pert5432/tygress/README.md

 });
 ```

-And from there you can run queries based on the examples below :)
+From there you can have a look at our [examples repository](https://github.com/pert5432/tygress-examples) or at the examples below :)

 ## Current features ✅